-Occasionally you may need to transport a pet red-eared slider turtle by vehicle, e.g. if you are moving.
+Occasionally you may need to transport a pet red-eared slider turtle by vehicle (for example, during a move).
 This can be a very stressful time with turtles, but with some planning and preparation, the move can go quite smoothly.

 For travel in the car, your turtle can be placed in a plastic box such as a storage container.
 Holes can be drilled in the lid of such a box for ventilation, but you will want something that closes securely since turtles can be adept at escaping.
 Place a good layer of padding in the bottom of the box, such as a towel (but avoid any with loose threads or loops that could entangle the turtle's claws), paper towels or newspaper.
 The box should have a bit of space for the turtle, but don't give the turtle lots of room to move around (the goal is to pad the turtle well and make him or her very secure).